-HIST 310 THE EUROPEAN CITY IN THE INDUSTRIAL AGE Fall, 3 credit hours
+HIST 310 THE EUROPEAN CITY IN THE INDUSTRIAL AGE

-This course examines the relationship between industrialization, technology, and the development of the modern city in nineteenth and twentiethcentury Europe and the ways in which societies addressed modern urban problems, such as crime and public health, and how cities became centers of mass popular culture and national pride.
+This course examines the relationship between industrialization, technology, and the development of the modern city in nineteenth and twentieth-century Europe and the ways in which societies addressed modern urban problems, such as crime and public health, and how cities became centers of mass popular culture and national pride.
 Three lecture hours per week.
 Prerequisite: Composition & the Spoken Word (ENGL 101) or permission of instructor.